+CLIMAX

-CLIMAX: Final terminal and more or less established community in succession which is able to establish some sort of equilibrium with the environmental conditions of that area.
+Final terminal and more or less established community in succession which is able to establish some sort of equilibrium with the environmental conditions of that area is called Climax according to Clements in the year 1916

-According to Clements climax has 3 principle characteristics:
+According to Clements

+Climax has 3 principle characteristics:
-1. UNITY:

-Climax is a unit, index of climate of area.
+1. Unity: Climax is a unit, index of climate of area.
 Life/Growth forms of plants indicate the climate type.